-Army Reserve and National Guard troops will be granted 12 paid drill days off, the policy notes.
-That ends up being between three to six months, as part-time troops train two to four days a month on average.
+Army Reserve and National Guard troops will be granted 12 paid unit training assemblies, or UTAs, the policy notes.
+That ends up being roughly three months on a typical part-time schedule.

 The fiscal 2021 National Defense Authorization Act, which was signed on Jan.
 1, 2021, required the Defense Department to provide drilling reservists at least 12 weeks of paid maternity leave for drill days or any mandatory events, as well as retirement point credits for those missed activities.